Santa Fe Opera: Theatres and other facilities

 There have been three theatres on the present site of The Santa Fe Opera's approximately (now) 150 acres of land.
 Each has been located on the same site on a mesa, with the audience facing West toward an ever-changing horizon of sunsets and thunderstorms, frequently visible throughout many productions when no backdrops are used.
 In the first two theaters, the exposure to weather caused occasional cancellations, postponements, or extended intermissions.
 The rain, the want to improve acoustics, improve patron facilities, comply with the Americans with Disabilities Act, and provide more seating led to the making of the Crosby Theater.

-Three features distinguish each of the Santa Fe Opera theaters from any conventional opera house.
+Four features distinguish each of the Santa Fe Opera theaters from any conventional opera house.
 There is no fly system to allow for scenery to be lowered from above.
 There is no proscenium arch which does not include a curtain and no means for projecting surtitles.
 And the sides of the house are open, and the rear of the stage may be completely opened to provide westward views.
+Additionally, the Opera features one of two Electronic Libretto Systems- a small touchscreen in front of each seat that allows the individual patron to select English, Spanish, or no simultext translation.
+Though developed for Santa Fe Opera, the first place the ELS was installed is the Metropolitan Opera in New York City.

 Performances begin close to sunset, so that the lighting of the productions is not compromised by the sides of the theatre being open to the outside environment.
 Since the 2011 season, the starting time has been moved up by one half-hour from the original 9pm time.
 The start time is moved up again at the end of July or beginning of August to 8pm.
 More social aspects of the performance starting time include giving opera-goers the opportunity to observe New Mexico sunsets against the surrounding landscape and the tradition of tailgate dining.